StevenAdema/dark-forest-simulator/README.md

 t = the length of time required from a civilization to move from between civilization types

-r = the fraction of cilizations which will try to make contact with other civilizations
+r = the fraction of civilizations which will try to make contact with other civilizations

 m = the fraction of civilizations which are malicious, i.e. when learning of a civilization will destroy it.